ckroll17/myProject01/README.md

-#README file for Noel

-This is our initial project using git and github.
+#A Bit About Me

+This is just a basic write up with some information about myself.

-I have built a quick hello world html file for this project.
+Within the file I have built a simple site using

-I have updated the html file to include a stylesheet.
-I've also updated the css file to have additional styles.

-## Today in class
-A brief overview of class today is as follows:
+* HTML
-* reviewed markup
+* CSS
-* fought with git
+* Bootstrap
-* built a repository in github
-* _lost_ Alfonso
+* images
-* _found_ Alfonso
+* favicon